 It has high input and low output impedance

-The band width is in very high range.
+The bandwidth is in the very high range.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.